 Add a spoonful to soups, stews, or even use it on a burger or with french fries for a unique twist.

-While it can be used straight from the jar, it is widely used in restaurants in combination with other ingredients like coconut milk, peanut butter, soy sauce, or lime juice to create a more balanced and complex sauce.
+While it can be used straight from the jar, it is widely used in restaurants in combination with other ingredients like coconut milk, peanut butter, soy sauce, water and/or lime juice to create a more balanced and complex sauce.

 Best Tips for Using Jimmy’s Sate Sauce